Subscribe To This Site

 If you have enough space in your garden it can be worthwhile growing a fair few, especially as the price of food is rising.
 Potato storage is easy if you have the space.

 Potatoes are one of the easiest starter crops for the novice gardener.
-At the very easiest, you can pull back some soil and pop in potatoes and be fairly sure that you will have a crop in a few months.
+At the very easiest, you could just pull back some soil and pop in some seed potatoes and be fairly sure that you will have a crop in a few months.
+You will get a crop - but it's unlikely to be large because of competing weeds.

 One of the brilliant things about potatoes is that they help clear ground for other crops, so it is not even essential to have well-tilled ground.
 Even so, you stand to get a better, cleaner harvest if your soil is clear of weeds and larger stones.